agoutsmedt/learning_bibliometrics/cleaning_scripts/scopus_clean.md

 > WARNING: This script is not complete, and some work remains to do,
 > notably for cleaning data.

-# 2 Loading packages, paths and data
+# 2 Loading packages and paths

 ## 2.1 Packages